-Let’s face it, mornings can be hectic — getting out of bed, getting dressed, and getting yourself (and maybe kids) ready for the day.
+Let’s face it, mornings can be hectic — getting out of bed, getting dressed, and getting yourself (and maybe your kids) ready for the day.

 And then, there’s breakfast.
 This meal often becomes an afterthought.
 And even if you try to eat healthfully, you might turn to convenience foods, like sugary cereals, a hasty slice of toast, or breakfast pastries from your local coffee shop, to get by.